-SAC will play an integral role in the development of the School Improvement Plan (SIP).
-It will prioritize the needs of the school and develop strategies for improving deficient areas, as well as develop a plan for measuring the results of the SIP.
-It will have the authority, as well as the responsibility, to be able to make recommendations on how the school operates and improves overall student achievement.
+SAC plays an integral role in the development of the SIP.
+It prioritizes the needs of the school and develops strategies for improving deficient areas, as well as develops a plan for measuring the results of the SIP.
+It will SAC has the authority, as well as the responsibility, to be able to make recommendations on how the school operates and improves overall student achievement.